On positive scalar curvature and moduli of curves: Proof of Theorem

 If necessary, we pass to a finite cover of $M$, still denoted by $M$, such that $M$ is a manifold.
 From inequality (\ref{1-1-1}) we know that $(M,ds^2)$ is complete since the Teichm\"uller metric is complete.
 Thus, from Theorem \ref{deform} we know that there exists a new metric $ds_1^2$ on $M$ such that

 and

-Let $ds_M^2$ be the McMullen metric on $M$.
-In fact the Ricci metric or the perturbed Ricci metric also works here.
-From Proposition \ref{ucft}, Proposition \ref{bgft} and Theorem \ref{finite} we know that the universal cover $(\Teich(S_g), ds_M^2)$ of $(M,ds_M^2)$ is uniformly contractible, has bounded geometry and
+Let $ds_{LSY}^2$ be the perturbed Ricci metric on $M$.
+In fact either the McMullen metric or the Ricci metric also works here.
+From Proposition \ref{ucft}, Proposition \ref{bgft} and Theorem \ref{finite} we know that the universal cover $(\Teich(S_g), ds_{LSY}^2)$ of $(M,ds_{LSY}^2)$ is uniformly contractible, has bounded geometry and

-Hence, one may apply Theorem \ref{shyper} to get a positive integer $n$ such that $(\Teich(S_g), ds_M^2)\times \mathbb{R}^n$, endowed with the product metric, is hyperspherical.
+Hence, one may apply Theorem \ref{shyper} to get a positive integer $n$ such that $(\Teich(S_g), ds_{LSY}^2)\times \mathbb{R}^n$, endowed with the product metric, is hyperspherical.

 We pick this integer $n\in \mathbb{Z}^+$ and consider the product space

 where $(\Teich(S_g),ds_1^2)$ is the universal cover of $(M,ds_1^2)$.

 It is clear that $(\Teich(S_g),ds_1^2)\times \mathbb{R}^n$ is a complete $(6g-6+n)$-dimensional Riemannian manifold, and the scalar curvature of $ (\Teich(S_g),ds_1^2)\times \mathbb{R}^n$ satisfies that